tylerlmz1/tylerlmz1.github.io/_posts/2020-05-15-Password-management.md

 **5. Setup Syncthing**

-[Install Syncthing](https://syncthing.net/downloads/) on Linux and Android set it up to sync your password folder to your phone.
+[Install Syncthing](https://syncthing.net/downloads/) on Linux and Android, then set it up to sync your password folder to your phone.

 **6. Setup OpenKeychain**